rafaelsdellama/nnga/getting-started.md

 # - Segmentation
 TASK: "Classification"
 ```
-The second section is about messages:
+The second option is about messages:
 ```yaml
 # 0: quiet,
 # 1: show callback messages